AshwinKumar-1381/ld_analysis/README.md

-Code to analyse trajectory and dump files generated from my Langevin Dynamics simulations performed using C++ and LAMMPS
+Code to analyse trajectory and dump files generated from my Langevin Dynamics simulations performed using C++ and LAMMPS.